-"Beauty, (said this lady,) come and receive the reward of your judicious choice: you are going to be a great Queen.
-I hope the throne will not lessen your virtue, nor make you forget yourself.
-As for you, ladies, (said the Fairy to Beauty's two sisters,) I know your hearts and all the malice they contain.
-Become two statues! but under this transformation, still retain your rea-You shall stand before your sister's palace gate, and be it your punishment to behold her happiness."
-Immediately the Fairy gave a stroke with her wand, and, in a moment, all that were in the hall were transported into the Prince's palace.
-His subjects received him with joy; he married Beauty, and lived with her many years: and their happiness, as it was founded on virtue, was complete.
+"Beauty, (said this lady,) come and receive the reward of your judicious choice; you have preferred virtue before either wit or beauty, and deserve to find a person in whom all these qualifications are united: you are going to be a great Queen; I hope the throne will not lessen your virtue, or make you forget yourself.
+As to you, ladies, (said the Fairy to Beauty's two sisters,) I know your hearts, and all the malice they contain: become two statues; but, under this transformation, still retain your reason.
+You shall stand before your sister's palace gate, and be it your punishment to behold her happiness; and it will not be in your power to return to your former state till you own your faults; but I am very much afraid that you will always remain statues.
+Pride, anger, gluttony, and idleness, are sometimes conquered, but the conversion of a malicious and envious mind is a kind of miracle."
+Immediately the fairy gave a stroke with her wand, and in a moment all that were in the hall were transported into the Prince's palace.
+His subjects received him with joy; he married Beauty, and lived with her many years; and their happiness, as it was founded on virtue, was complete.